3DGAR-XD/Portfolio/README.md

 ## Portfolio

-This is my portfolio made whit my basic knowledges of HTMl and CSS.
+This is my portfolio made whit my basic knowledges of HTML and CSS.